-Northern Italy’s pretty Veneto Region brings together everything I love about the country.
-From exciting cities full of culture and history, to medieval villages set amid picturesque vineyards, this is Italy at its most quintessential.
+Northern Italy’s pretty Veneto Region really brings together everything I love about the country.
+With exciting cities full of culture and history and medieval villages set amid picturesque vineyards, for me this is Italy at its most quintessential.

-We recently spend some time exploring the area in-depth and realized, that instead of rushing around to only see the absolute highlights, the region deserves to be traveled more slowly, so you’re truly able to appreciate its charms.
+We recently spend some time exploring the area in-depth and realized that, instead of rushing around to only see the absolute highlights, the region definitely deserves to be traveled more slowly, to be able to really appreciate its charms.

-Thus, I decided to share a comprehensive itinerary, including both magnificent Venice and the lesser-visited hinterland of the region.
+Thus, I decided to share a comprehensive itinerary, including both amazing Venice and the lesser-visited hinterland of the region.
 Read on for my suggested 10-Day Itinerary for Venice and the Veneto Region.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.